 Nose

-Delicate and elegant, plum jam, orange zest, cedar, and forest floor
+Delicate and elegant, with notes of plum jam, orange zest, cedar, and forest floor

-Supple and smooth, firm tannins, well-structured, beautiful lingering and aromatic finish
+Smooth and velvety, with firm tannins, well-structured, and a lovely, lingering, aromatic finish

 Serve